rafael-g-depaulo/obsidian-vault/RPG/R20/Bestiary/Pirana Plant, Giant.md

 **Condition Immunities** :: Slowed, Prone
 **Senses**               :: passive Perception 15
 **Languages**            :: Ent, Fairy
-**Challenge**            :: (2X)
+**Challenge**            :: (2X, challenging, 45% 40%)
 ___
 ### Actions

-**Chomp.** Melee Attack: +4 to hit.
-1d8+1 piercing damage per hit.
-Hit target is grappled and being eaten, and at the start of the plants turns takes 2d8+2 acid damage.
-Target can use a major action to attempt a DC 15 Strength DC to leave it's mouth.
+**Chomp.** Melee Attack: +7 to hit.
+3d6 piercing damage per hit.
+Hit target is grappled and being eaten, and at the start of the plants turns takes 2d8 acid damage.
+Target can use a major action to attempt a DC 16 Strength DC to leave it's mouth.